 For the latest information and registration on the Ohio Certified Volunteer Naturalist 40-hour education courses, please consider joining our list serv https://ocvn.osu.edu/about-ocvn and/or contact the local course host of the location in which you are interested.
 Our course listings can be found at: https://ocvn.osu.edu/find-course.
-We have a limited number of course options but hope to be adding to these next year.
-If you would like to view some of our pre-recorded content, it is located here: https://ocvn.osu.edu/training-opportunities-experience-and-credit-hours
+If you would like to view some of our pre-recorded content, it is located at: https://ocvn.osu.edu/training-opportunities-experience-and-credit-hours

 Welcome to the Ohio Certified Volunteer Naturalist Program

 The OCVN program requirements include a 40-hour education course at an approved location followed by 40 hours of volunteer service and/or continuing education with a nonprofit agency or organization.
 The participant selects where to volunteer.
-The volunteer service should be with a nonprofit organization and/or agency with a compatible program mission.
-The volunteer service must be completed in Ohio.
+The volunteer service should be with a nonprofit organization and/or agency with a compatible program mission and be completed in Ohio.
 To maintain certification participants can volunteer and/or participate in 30 hours of continuing education.
 The continuing education should be with an agency or organization with a compatible mission but does not need to be in Ohio.
 Participants can also choose to take the course but not volunteer.

 The OCVN Program Director is located in The School of Environment and Natural Resources on the Columbus Campus.
 The role of the Program Director and support staff is to: